 - Not Selected/Disapproval: If the application does not meet the requirements of the NOFO, FTA’s written notice will include a detailed explanation of the reasons for the disapproval.

 Allocation of Funding

-A total of $225 million in Fiscal Year (FY) 2020, FY 2019, FY 2017 and FY 2016 funds are available, of which $100 million is currently available for allocation.
-On August 28, 2019, FTA announced the allocation of $125 million under the EPD Pilot Program to the Santa Clara Valley Transportation Authority (VTA) for the Bay Area Rapid Transit (BART) Silicon Valley Phase II project.
+New Update!
+A total of $325 million in Fiscal Year (FY) 2021, FY 2020, FY 2019, FY 2017 and FY 2016 funds are available, of which $100 million is currently available for allocation.
+FTA has made two allocations totaling $225 million, to the Santa Clara Valley Transportation Authority (VTA) in San Jose, California, for the Bay Area Rapid Transit (BART) Silicon Valley Phase II project.
 Any project sponsor that receives or has already received an allocation of EPD funds must still submit the formal application outlined in the NOFO to receive the grant.

 The federal share of project costs under this program is limited to 25 percent.

 The contents of this page do not have the force and effect of law and are not meant to bind the public in any way.
 This guidance is intended only to provide clarity to the public regarding existing requirements under the law or agency policies.
 Grantees and subgrantees should refer to FTA’s statutes and Notice of Funding Opportunity (NOFO) for applicable requirements of the EPD Pilot Program.